cardiacvision/optimap/README.md

 [![DOI](https://zenodo.org/badge/677528623.svg)](https://zenodo.org/badge/latestdoi/677528623)

-### Python toolbox for analyzing optical mapping data
+### optimap: An open-source library for the processing of fluorescence video data

 ``optimap`` is an open-source Python toolbox for exploring, visualizing, and analyzing high-speed fluorescence imaging data with a focus on cardiac optical mapping data.
-It includes modules for data input/output, processing scientific video recordings, visualization, motion compensation, trace extraction, and analysis.
+It includes modules for loading, processing and exporting videos, extracting and measuring optical traces, action potential or calcium waves, performing motion compensation, spatio-temporal smoothing, measuring contractility and further post-processing, analyzing and visualizing the results.

 > ⚠️ optimap is currently in early development, expect breaking changes and bugs.

 ## Installation
 ### Installing pre-built binaries (Mac OSX, Windows, Linux)

+optimap is available for Mac OSX, Windows and Linux.
+See [Installing Optimap](https://optimap.readthedocs.io/en/latest/chapters/getting_started/#installing-optimap) for more detailed information regarding the installation of optimap.

 ```bash
 pip install opticalmapping[all]